Suspect in Alcoa Highway Kenjo Market robbery caught

 From Staff Reports

-The suspect in the armed robbery at the Kenjo Market on 4228 Alcoa Highway in Louisville was apprehended early Sunday afternoon, according to a press release from the Alcoa Police Department.
+The suspect in the armed robbery at the Kenjo Market on 4228 Alcoa Highway in Louisville was apprehended this afternoon, according to the Alcoa Police Department.